 You might not see immediate results from lymphatic drainage massages.
 If you have several sessions without result, ask your healthcare provider about alternative treatments.

 Talk to your healthcare provider about learning lymphatic draining massage techniques.
-They will have information to help you decide if you would benefit from doing lymphatic draining massage yourself or by working with a trained massage therapist.
+They’ll have information to help you decide if you would benefit from doing lymphatic draining massage yourself or by working with a trained massage therapist.

 Few people have negative reactions to lymphatic drainage massage.
 Some people, however, complain of headaches, nausea and fatigue.
 When that happens, you should ask your healthcare provider about managing your side effects.